papajessie/swcpy/docs/bugs.md

 ## Definitely bugs

-### Rebel V-4X-D Ski Speeder

-The [Rebel V-4X-D Ski Speeder](PolarShip.html) has a displayed damage that is going down from level 9 to level 11 (instead of up) without any other stats increasing.
-The calculated damage increases from level 9 to 10, but drops at level 11 (below level 7).

-  * **Analysis:**
-    * _displayed damage_: The displayed damage per second is computed correctly according to the current formula until level 9.
-The level 10 value was diminished in update 1171 (the Prestige one) so that it would seem to increase from level 10 to 11.
-In a posterior update, the level 11 was re-computed in version 1176 or 1177 from a wrong value to a wrong value (according to the current formula), but a bit larger (so that it would show better, possibly). (**fixed**)
-    * _computed damage_: The computed damage drops with level 11 because the shot delay is 300 ms instead of 200 ms (so the fire rate drops).
-  * **Bug confirmed:** not yet
-  * **Bug confirmation process:** to be done

-The displayed damage was fixed in release 2007.
-So only the computed damage at level 11 has to be assessed and fixed (if found to be true).

 ### Enhanced AT-AP Walker (and possibly other units with splash damage) vs shields

 The [Enhanced AT-AP Walker](eqpRebelATAPHalfSkin.html) takes a very long